ncatlab/nlab-content/pages/1/5/2/0/251/content.md

 It can be shown that if a given such dissection can be composed up in *some* way using binary composites, then any two ways to compose it up must give the same result.
 See

-* Dawson and Par&#233;, "General associativity and general composition for double categories", [link](http://www.numdam.org/numdam-bin/fitem?id=CTGDC_1993__34_1_57_0)
+* Dawson and Par&#233;, _General associativity and general composition for double categories_ , [link](http://www.numdam.org/numdam-bin/fitem?id=CTGDC_1993__34_1_57_0)

-* Also of interest is "Characterizing tileorders" by the same authors, in which they characterize such rectangle-dissections, called [[tileorders]], in purely combinatorial terms.
+Also of interest is "Characterizing tileorders" by the same authors, in which they characterize such rectangle-dissections, called [[tileorders]], in purely combinatorial terms.

 However, there are dissections which admit *no* composition in a general double category, foremost among which is the "pinwheel:"